 Am I liable for injury on my property?

 it is advisable that Queensland property and homeowners obtain public liability insurance

-You may still be liable to pay compensation if you have public liability insurance
+You may still be liable to pay compensation Even if you have public liability insurance

 In some cases, you can still be found liable to pay compensation even if you have public liability insurance in respect to injury sustained by entrants to your home and property.